Payment of U.S. federal income taxes is voluntary.

 A great Constitutional expert has researched the evil mechanisms of the IRS and discovered what techniques and principles they use to enforce a tax, which they have declared as voluntary.
 The tax collectors use a sneaky lawyer trick known as the principle of sub-silentio or “silence condones consent.”Failure to deny is in effect an admission!

 The IRS frightens citizens into believing that they must file income tax returns, but officials privately admit it is a “voluntary” tax.
 It’s all a bluff and people pay because they don’t realize they have the right to just refuse.

 When the IRS employs the term “voluntary” in reference to taxes, it uses that word to describe the behavior of the taxpayer, not the tax itself.
 The U.S. income tax system is not predicated on the federal government’s determining how much taxpayers have earned, calculating the amount of taxes they owe, and sending out bills for the amounts due.
-Instead, it is up to each taxpayer to volunteer his earnings information by filling out and submitting forms documenting his income, determine on his own how much tax he owes, and to make the appropriate payments.
-But in a legal sense, neither the filing of tax returns nor the payment of taxes owed is voluntary.
-Those requirements are spelled out in Title 26 of the U.S. Code, particularly Section 6151:
+Instead, it is up to each taxpayer to volunteer his earnings information by filling out and submitting forms documenting his income, to determine on his own how much tax he owes, and to make the appropriate payments.
+But in a legal sense, neither the obligation to file of tax returns nor to pay taxes owed is voluntary: those requirements are specifically spelled out in Title 26 of the U.S. Code, particularly Section 6151:

 The IRS themselves expanded on this explanation, with citations of relevant case law, in their refutation of common frivolous tax arguments: